TVP Dokument

 TVP Dokument is a Polish TVP station, which primarily focuses on presenting documentaries and movies.
 It started broadcasting on 19 November 2020.
 It is broadcast only in HD via cable and satellite, as well as DVB-T2/HEVC test transmissions.

+The channel is planned to be closed by the end of 2024 and be replaced by TVP Wiedza, but currently rejecting the possibility.